 The Space Where I Am exhibition at Blain/Southern gallery, which featured works by Gerhard Richter, Donald Judd, Carl Andre, and Tim Noble & Sue Webster among others.

-This summer Emma and I have started an instagram account called @distasty4eva dedicated to distasteful discoveries, unorthodox graphic design, and strange ideas that somehow get put into production regardless of how bad they are.
+This summer Emma and I have started an instagram account called @distasty4eva dedicated to distasteful discoveries, unorthodox design.
 This was based on an idea we had a while ago when we were designing the graphics for a food van.
 We wanted to make a design feature of making it look as unappealing as possible eg. curls mt, rainbow gradients, over saturated images of burgers presented at wacky angles etc. The name of the van would be Distasty.
 In the end, we didn’t go through with this design because it was a joke, and instead we designed Punctuate.
-Having said that, we had loved the idea enough to continue collecting research images in order to refine what distasty is, building up a nice archive of distasty memorabilia.
+Having said that, we had loved the idea enough to continue collecting research images in order to refine what distasty is, building up an archive of distasty memorabilia.